erikpukinskis/prototype-narrative-editor/README.md

       });
     });

 That's our server, narrative, and we're giving it to the library to hold on to (don't trust myself with that!).
-It needs one other function from the library in order to work: express, a web server.
+It needs one other function from the library in order to work: [Express](express.md), a web server.

 Writing
 -------